UCONN

 Each NoSQL database has its own unique features.
 At a high level, many NoSQL

-databases have the following features:
+Databases have the following features:

 Types of NoSQL databases

-Over time, four major types of NoSQL databases emerged: document databases, key-value databases, wide-column stores, and graph
+Over time, four major types of NoSQL databases emerged: document databases, key-value databases, wide-column stores, and graph databases.

-• Document databases store data in documents similar to JSON (JavaScript
+Document databases store data in documents similar to JSON (JavaScript

-• Object Notation) objects.
+Object Notation) objects.
 Each document contains pairs of fields and values.

-• The values can typically be a variety of types including things like strings,
+The values can typically be a variety of types including things like strings,

-• numbers, Booleans, arrays, or objects.
+numbers, Booleans, arrays, or objects.

-• Wide-column stores store data in tables, rows, and dynamic columns.
+Wide-column stores store data in tables, rows, and dynamic columns.

-• Graph databases store data in nodes and edges.
-Nodes typically store information
+Graph databases store data in nodes and edges.

-• about people, places, and things, while edges store information about the relationships
+Nodes typically store information about people, places, and things, while edges store information about the relationships between the nodes.

 When should NoSQL be used?

-When deciding which database to use, decision-makers typically find one or more of
+When deciding which database to use, decision-makers typically find one or more of the following factors lead them to selecting a NoSQL database:

 • Fast-paced Agile development